rsmets/personal-site/src/content/blog/trust-layer-agent-economy.md

 The plumbing question, _how do agents pay?_, is solved.
 The question that decides whether any of it amounts to a real economy is older than blockchains, older than the internet: _when a stranger offers to transact, how do you know they're worth trusting?_ We just have to answer it for counterparties that spin up in milliseconds, settle irreversibly, and lie about half the time.

 This is the layer my years of building identity systems have uniquely prepared me to tackle.
-Whether the space is viable enough to build a business in yet—that is the harder question.
+Whether the space is viable enough to build a business in yet remains an open question.